Pocket wagon: Incident

 In the Great Belt Bridge rail accident, the kingpin of a semi-trailer had come loose due to wind pressure from the side and the trailer had been pushed into the clearance profile of the oncoming passenger train.
 Pocket wagons were temporarily banned in Denmark.

 Models

 T1 pocket wagons for model railways have been used in H0 gauge for a long time, from Roco and Märklin, TT gauge from Tillig and N gauge from Roco and Trix.
-More modern and contemporary models in H0 are the T3 from Roco, the "Parrot" from Tillig, the T2000 from Roco, the T3000 from Rocky-Rail and the T3000 e from Roco and Piko.
-From two smaller H0 manufacturers there was the T3 (Ade / Hobbytrade) and T4.0 / T4.1 (combination model).
+More modern and contemporary models in H0 are the T3 from Roco, the "Parrot" from Tillig, the T2000 from Roco, the Twin* from Rocky-Rail/Pullman-ESU and the T3000 e from Roco and Piko.
+From two smaller H0 manufacturers there was the T3 (Ade / Hobbytrade) and T4.0 / T4.1 (Kombimodell).
 The latter also announced other types such as T5, T2000 etc., but never delivered.